 The important point here is the solution to suffering is love.

 Love God, Love people.
 This takes a certain responsibility to achieve.
 It takes a certain self-reflection to recognize we are not actually doing this.
 In other words, purpose leads us out of the doldrums.
 In looking at the example of Christ, he rises above it.
 But to be a better person, meaning overcoming purposeless desire, or as the Bible says those who overcome to the end will be saved.
 We need to address the violation of God as well.

 Have we been forgetting to say them?
 He is just speaking of discipleship.
-I have experienced push back from even wanting to discuss the idea, as if it is graceless to imply people need work on their walk.
+I have experienced pushback from even wanting to discuss the idea as if it is graceless to imply people need to work on their walk.

 We can’t just say or sing pretty words to a world that is suffering anymore.
 We must be those pretty hands and feet.
 Speak to the suffering and reach the heart.
 Reach the heart and make an impact that changes the world.
 Change the world for the kingdom of Christ.